idaholab/falcon/doc/content/examples/forge_falcon.md

 ## Problem Statement

 The Frontier Observatory for Research in Geothermal Energy (FORGE) site is a multi-year initiative funded by the U.S. Department of Energy for enhanced geothermal system research and development.
-This example demonstartes that the MOOSE-based FALCON can simulate the native state distribution (i.e., pore pressure, stress, and temperature) of the FORGE site with various in-situ data constraints.
+This example presents the development of the native state simulation (i.e., pore pressure, stress, and temperature) of the FORGE site using material property values obtained from the site characterization activities.
 A detailed description can be found in [!cite](liu2022forge).

 !media media/forge_geometry.png
   id=fig:forgemesh